Skill Development and Fun without the Typical Pitfalls of AAA Hockey

 Scheduled games are more unpredictable as we have to coordinate games with other AAA teams/programs and their own respective schedules but we try to schedule them to avoid conflicts with other sports as best we can.
 Any tournaments are communicated well in advance so families can plan accordingly.

 Generally speaking the Minnesota Wave runs in April and May and then August and September.
 Kids have June and July off.
 Depending on the year and where the weekends fall, we do sometimes start the last weekend in March or end the first weekend in June and similar in the Fall session.

-There is only one registration cost which covers both the Spring and Fall Sessions.
+There is only one registration cost which covers the Spring, Summer and Fall Sessions.

 The Minnesota Wave runs right up to evaluations and tryouts eliminating the need for pre-tryout clinics and camps!